 We are thrilled to welcome back Duo Purla!
 They are a Buffalo-based violin and guitar duo performing classical and contemporary chamber music.
 They pride themselves on presenting widely varied and engaging repertoire for any audience.
 In addition to classical works by Beethoven, Haydn, Paganini, Piazzolla and others, their sets include newly commissioned pieces and original compositions.
 They were a featured ensemble at the 21st Century Guitar Conference held in Muncie, IN and were the resident ensemble for the 2021 Festival virtual conference.

-Saturday May 18th 2024 at 2pm – Stephen Guerra, Solo Brazilian Guitar
+Saturday May 18th 2024 at 2pm – Stephen Guerra and Ken Luk: Instrumental Brazilian Choro Duo

 Saturday June 24th at 2pm – Andrew Chukwuka Egbuchiem, countertenor

 We are delighted to have countertenor Andrew Chukwuka Egbuchiem performing for our Casual Concert series this coming June!
 Andrew is a native of Illah in Delta State Nigeria, and studied Voice at the Adeniran Ogunsanya college of Education, Ijanikin.
 An award-winning performer, Andrew made his Carnegie Hall debut in 2018.

 Learn more about this versatile and enchanting singer at https://andrewegbuchiem.com/bio.html